abhishek-work/Projects/README.md

 # Projects
-Repositry of my projects, projects are seprated by branches.
+Repository of my projects, projects are separated by branches.